vcfvct/aws-exam/README.md

 ## Auto Scaling
-* Launch configuration: a template used by ASG to launch new instance. stuff like ami, instance type, ip address, storage volumne, SG etc... similar steps as to when creating a new EC2 instance.
+* Launch configuration: a template used by ASG to launch new instance.
+Stuff like ami, instance type, ip address, storage volume, SG etc...
+Similar steps as to when creating a new EC2 instance.
-* Auto Scaling Group: defines the desired capacity of group using scaling policie. and where the group should place resources such as which AZ.
+* Auto Scaling Group: defines the desired capacity of group using scaling policies.
+And where the group should place resources such as which AZ.
 * ELB can be associated with ASG to attach/detach instances based on scaling policy
 * According to [some exam questions](http://vceguide.com/what-advise-would-you-give-to-the-user/), looks like the asg can be scheduled up to a month in future.
 * ASG will terminate the instance first and then launches a new instance.
-* we can use `as-setinstance-health` command from CLI to manually set an instance back to health, Auto Scaling will throw an error if the instance is already terminating or else it will mark it healthy
+* We can use `as-setinstance-health` command from CLI to manually set an instance back to health, Auto Scaling will throw an error if the instance is already terminating or else it will mark it healthy
 * if an ASG failed to launch an single instance for more than 20 hours, it will suspend the scaling process.

 ## ECS(EC2 Container Service)
 * clusters can only scale in a single region.
 * Instances within ECS cluster have Docker daemon and ECS agent so that the ECS command can be translated to Docker commands.
 * ECS `task definitioin`(json format) is like ASG for ec2 defining variables for the cluster.
 The cluster uses IAM role to access required resources.
-* max 10 tasks per instance(host). max 10 containers per taks definition.
+* Max 10 tasks per instance(host).
+Max 10 containers per task definition.
 One LB per service.

 ## Elastic BeanStalk
 * A service to help you deploy web application
 * the application version typically points to some artifacts in S3.
 * All in all, it takes the uploaded Web application code and automatically provision and deploy the appropriate resources to make the web application operational.
-* java/tomcat, .net/IIS, Go, php, python, ruby, nodejs, docker
+* Java/tomcat, .net/IIS, Go, php, python, ruby, nodejs, docker

 ## Aws Batch
-* Job-> exeutable/shellscripts etc
+* Job-> executable/shell-scripts etc
-* Job definitions -> specific params for jobs like cpus/data volumns/iam roles etc
+* Job definitions -> specific params for jobs like cpus/data volumes/iam roles etc
 * job queue -> scheduled jobs are placed into a job queue until they run.
-* job scheduling -> takes care of when a job shoudl be run and from which Env. typically FIFO.
+* job scheduling -> takes care of when a job should be run and from which Env, typically FIFO.
-* compute env -> ecs or unmanged Env(maanged/maintain ourself).
+* compute env -> ecs or unmanaged Env(managed/maintain ourself).

 ## Lightsail
-* a Virtual Private Server backed by aws. resembles EC2 but simpler and easier, good for small scale use cases.
+* a Virtual Private Server backed by aws.
+Resembles EC2 but simpler and easier, good for small scale use cases.
-  * pick a instance, add a launch script(sh), keypair, instance plan(pay).
+  * pick a instance, add a launch script(sh), key-pair, instance plan(pay).
 AZ(optional),

 ## S3
-* multi-regions.  objects are copied within region across different AZs.
-Bucketname cannot be changed.
+* multi-regions.
+Objects are copied within region across different AZs.
+Bucket-name cannot be changed.
-* object-size: **0-5TB**. single upload put limit: **5GB**.
+* object-size: **0-5TB**.
+Single upload put limit: **5GB**.
-* maximun number of S3 buckets per aws account: **100**.
+* maximum number of S3 buckets per aws account: **100**.
 * Amazon S3 bucket names are globally unique, regardless of the AWS Region in which you create the bucket.
 * Access control
   * IAM policy -> user/role
-  * ACL(Access control list) which is legacy -> add permissions on indicidual objects.
+  * ACL(Access control list) which is legacy -> add permissions on individual objects.
   * bucket policy -> add/deny permissions across some or all objects within a single bucket. (higher priority to user/role policy).
   * query string auth -> share objects via URLs that are valid for a specified period of time.
 * [encrypt content](https://aws.amazon.com/blogs/security/how-to-prevent-uploads-of-unencrypted-objects-to-amazon-s3/).
 The below values are passed via http header when `put`.
   * SSE with Amazon managed keys (SSE-S3)
   * SSE with KMS-managed keys, customer maintains a master key rather than encryption key.
 (SSE-KMS)
-  * SSE with customer privoded keys. you provide the encryption keys to Amazon, and they encrypt all data with your public key so that ONLY you can only read the data with your private key.
+  * SSE with customer provided keys.
+You provide the encryption keys to Amazon, and they encrypt all data with your public key so that ONLY you can only read the data with your private key.
 This means nobody at Amazon can ever read your files, but you are totally screwed if you lose or damage your key; Amazon cannot help you recover.
-(SSE-C), the key/encryption algrithm are provided along with the data when uploading.
+(SSE-C), the key/encryption algorithm are provided along with the data when uploading.
 * Storage classes
   ![s3-storage-classes](/images/s3-storage-classes.png?raw=true "types of S3 Strage classes")
   * `Infrequent Access` (Standard - IA) is an Amazon S3 storage class for data that is accessed less frequently, but requires rapid access when needed.
 Standard - IA offers the high durability, throughput, and low latency of Amazon S3 Standard, with a low per GB storage price and per GB retrieval fee.
 This combination of low cost and high performance make Standard - IA ideal for long-term storage, backups, and as a data store for disaster recovery.
-  * `Reduced Redundancy Storage`: [deprecated according to here](https://mysteriouscode.io/blog/aws-s3-storage-classes-pricing-is-not-what-you-think/). an Amazon S3 storage option that enables customers to store noncritical, reproducible data at lower levels of redundancy than Amazon S3’s standard storage.
+  * `Reduced Redundancy Storage`: [deprecated according to here](https://mysteriouscode.io/blog/aws-s3-storage-classes-pricing-is-not-what-you-think/).
+An Amazon S3 storage option that enables customers to store noncritical, reproducible data at lower levels of redundancy than Amazon S3’s standard storage.
 It provides a highly available solution for distributing or sharing content that is durably stored elsewhere, or for storing thumbnails, transcoded media, or other processed data that can be easily reproduced.
-* versioning(file with same name), lifecycle( days to move lower classes or glacier). access log. event integrate with sns/sqs/lambda. cross region replication.
+* versioning(file with same name), life-cycle( days to move lower classes or glacier).
+Access log.
+Event integrate with sns/sqs/lambda.
+Cross region replication.
 * to make files available to CDN, we could make the bucket files public by setting bucket policy:
 ```
-{
   "Id": "Policy1380877762691",
   "Statement": [
     {